CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 Cumulus Linux supports up to 128 VTEPs with head end replication.

-## <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-arp" class="confluence-anchor-link"></span><span>ARP and ND Suppression</span>
+## <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-arp" class="confluence-anchor-link"></span><span>ARP and ND Suppression</span>

-ARP suppression with EVPN enables a VTEP to suppress ARP flooding over VXLAN tunnels as much as possible.
-A local proxy handles ARP requests received from locally attached hosts for remote hosts.
+ARP suppression in an EVPN context refers to the ability of a VTEP to suppress ARP flooding over VXLAN tunnels as much as possible.
+Instead, a local proxy handles ARP requests received from locally attached hosts for remote hosts.
 ARP suppression is the implementation for IPv4; ND suppression is the implementation for IPv6.

 {{%notice note%}}

-Cumulus Networks recommends that you *enable* ARP/ND suppression in all EVPN bridging and symmetric routing deployments to reduce flooding of ARP/ND packets over VXLAN tunnels.
+Cumulus Networks recommends that you *enable* ARP and ND suppression in all EVPN bridging and symmetric routing deployments to reduce flooding of ARP/ND packets over VXLAN tunnels.

 {{%/notice%}}

 {{%notice note%}}

-On Mellanox Spectrum switches, ND suppression only works with the Spectrum A1 chip.
+On switches with the Mellanox Spectrum chipset, ND suppression only functions with the Spectrum A1 chip.

 {{%/notice%}}